-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, dementia pugilistica or death from dementia pugilistica is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting dementia pugilistica or death from dementia pugilistica, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 7 May 2019 concerning dementia pugilistica in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

-- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'dementia pugilistica' in subsection 7(2); - revising the factor in subsection 9(1) concerning having received blows to the head while participating in a high impact contact activity, for clinical onset only; - revising the factor in subsection 9(2) concerning having experienced head trauma while participating in a high impact contact activity, for clinical onset only; - new definitions of 'MRCA' and 'VEA' in Schedule 1 Dictionary; and - revising the definitions of 'blows to the head', 'high impact contact activity' and 'relevant service' in Schedule 1 Dictionary.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 7 May 2019 concerning dementia pugilistica in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'dementia pugilistica' in subsection 7(2); - revising the factor in subsection 9(1) concerning having received blows to the head while participating in a high impact contact activity, for clinical onset only, by the inclusion of a note; - revising the factor in subsection 9(2) concerning having experienced head trauma while participating in a high impact contact activity, for clinical onset only; - new definitions of 'MRCA' and 'VEA' in Schedule 1 Dictionary; and - revising the definitions of 'blows to the head', 'high impact contact activity' and 'relevant service' in Schedule 1 Dictionary.